In This Article

 How ABT Delivers Both Speed and Compliance

-ABT is a cloud-first MSP and the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services.
-We serve over 750 financial institutions, including mortgage companies, credit unions, and banks.
-We run a pure Microsoft technology stack.
+Access Business Technologies is a cloud-first MSP and a Microsoft 365 Direct-Bill Cloud Solution Provider dedicated to financial services.
+ABT manages Microsoft 365 tenants for more than 750 financial institutions, including mortgage companies, credit unions, and banks.
+ABT runs a pure Microsoft technology stack.
 No ConnectWise.
 No Kaseya.
 No SolarWinds.
-When MSP platforms get breached, our clients have zero exposure.
+When MSP platforms get breached, ABT-managed clients have zero exposure to the breached vendor.

-We configure Microsoft 365 and the full Microsoft security stack specifically for lending requirements.
+ABT configures Microsoft 365 and the full Microsoft security stack specifically for lending requirements through its M365 Guardian operating model.
 That means:

-- Guardian hardening: Conditional Access policies, Intune device compliance, and Entra ID configuration tuned to financial services requirements from day one
+- M365 Guardian hardening: Microsoft Entra ID Conditional Access policies, Microsoft Intune device compliance, and identity baseline configuration tuned to financial services requirements from day one

-- DLP policies for borrower data: Purview sensitivity labels and data loss prevention rules configured specifically for NPI, loan documents, and underwriting files
+- Microsoft Purview policies for borrower data: Purview sensitivity labels and data loss prevention rules configured specifically for NPI, loan documents, and underwriting files; Purview Audit Premium retention extended to one year and (with the add-on) up to ten to satisfy mortgage recordkeeping expectations

-- Compliance monitoring: Guardian's continuous tenant health checks catch configuration drift before examiners do
+- Compliance monitoring: M365 Guardian's continuous tenant health checks catch configuration drift before examiners do, and route findings into a Microsoft Sentinel incident timeline that doubles as evidence for Fannie Mae cybersecurity reporting

-- Power Automate workflows: TRID deadline tracking, document routing, and compliance checkpoint automation built into the M365 environment your team already uses
+- Power Automate workflows: TRID deadline tracking, document routing, and compliance checkpoint automation built into the Microsoft 365 environment your team already uses

-Our approach eliminates the speed-compliance tradeoff.
+The approach eliminates the speed-compliance tradeoff.
 Compliance rules run in the background through automated checks.
 Origination teams see faster workflows because manual re-entry and manual compliance checks are replaced with integrated, automated systems.
 One partner handles licensing, configuration, security, compliance, and integration.
-That's what it means to be both a full-service MSP and a Tier-1 CSP in a single relationship.
+That is what it means to be both a full-service MSP and a Microsoft 365 Direct-Bill Cloud Solution Provider in a single relationship.

 Stop Choosing Between Speed and Compliance

 ABT's AI Readiness Scan evaluates your Microsoft 365 environment in minutes.
-See where your origination infrastructure stands on security, compliance, and data governance before your next examination.
+See where your origination infrastructure stands on security, compliance, and data governance before your next examination, with M365 Guardian and Microsoft Purview gaps surfaced against your current tenant baseline.

 Most MSPs operate on third-party platforms like ConnectWise, Kaseya, or SolarWinds.
 When these platforms are breached, every MSP client inherits the exposure.
 For mortgage lenders handling borrower SSNs, income data, and account information, this creates compliance risk under Fannie Mae's InfoSec requirements.
-MSPs running a pure Microsoft stack avoid this third-party platform layer entirely, eliminating that supply chain risk vector.
+MSPs running a pure Microsoft stack avoid this third-party platform layer entirely, eliminating that supply chain risk vector and keeping the security boundary inside Microsoft Defender, Microsoft Purview, Microsoft Intune, Microsoft Entra ID, and Microsoft Sentinel.

-Evaluate four areas: regulatory knowledge of mortgage-specific requirements like TRID and Fannie Mae cybersecurity rules, Microsoft certification depth including Tier-1 CSP status with direct support access, technology stack transparency to understand supply chain risk from third-party MSP platforms, and industry track record measured by the number of financial institutions served.
+Evaluate four areas: regulatory knowledge of mortgage-specific requirements like TRID and Fannie Mae cybersecurity rules, Microsoft certification depth including Microsoft 365 Direct-Bill Cloud Solution Provider status with direct Microsoft support access, technology stack transparency to understand supply chain risk from third-party MSP platforms, and industry track record measured by the number of financial institutions served and the operating model the MSP layers on top of the Microsoft baseline.

-A pure Microsoft stack uses Entra ID, Defender, Intune, and Purview for security instead of third-party MSP platforms.
-When ConnectWise or Kaseya experiences a breach, lenders on Microsoft-native infrastructure have zero exposure.
+A pure Microsoft stack uses Microsoft Entra ID, Microsoft Defender, Microsoft Intune, Microsoft Purview, and Microsoft Sentinel for security instead of third-party MSP platforms.
+When ConnectWise or Kaseya experiences a breach, lenders on Microsoft-native infrastructure have zero exposure to the breached vendor.
 Microsoft's security tools are already trusted by financial regulators and align with frameworks like NIST that Fannie Mae's cybersecurity supplement references.
+The MSP that manages those tools under a Microsoft 365 Direct-Bill relationship is operationally accountable to Microsoft for how the tenant is configured.

-Guardian is ABT's proprietary control layer for Microsoft 365 environments.
-It hardens tenant configurations, monitors for compliance drift, delivers security and productivity insights, and coordinates incident response.
-For mortgage lenders, Guardian ensures that the M365 environment underlying loan origination workflows meets regulatory expectations for data protection, access controls, and audit trail completeness.
+M365 Guardian is ABT's operating model for Microsoft 365 environments at regulated financial institutions.
+It hardens tenant configurations across Microsoft Entra ID, Microsoft Intune, Microsoft Defender, and Microsoft Purview, monitors for compliance drift continuously, delivers security and productivity insights to the lender's IT and compliance leadership, and coordinates incident response through Microsoft Sentinel.
+For mortgage lenders, M365 Guardian ensures that the Microsoft 365 environment underlying loan origination workflows meets regulatory expectations for data protection, access controls, and audit trail completeness, with Microsoft Purview Audit Premium providing the time-stamped recordkeeping evidence that Fannie Mae cybersecurity oversight and state mortgage examinations expect.

 Justin Kirsch